 Police officers may have a special right to use force, but not when it exceeds what is necessary.
-If you or a loved one has suffered a serious injury or has been wrongfully killed from a police shooting, you may have the right to seek compensation for the harm unlawful actions has caused you.
-Contact the law firm the law firm of Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP to receive answers to your legal questions over a free initial consultation.
+If you or a loved one has suffered a serious injury or has been wrongfully killed from a police shooting in Washington, D.C., you may have the right to seek compensation for the harm unlawful actions has caused you.
+Contact the law firm of Koonz McKenney Johnson & DePaolis LLP to receive answers to your legal questions over a free initial consultation.
 Our experienced attorneys have years of experience in police shooting cases.
 Hablamos Español.

 Firearms are meant to be a last resort for police officers to defend themselves and the public, but there are circumstances in which shooting is unnecessary and would be considered excessive force:

-A police officer has probable to use deadly force when they have cause to feel an imminent risk of death or injury.
+A police officer may use deadly force when they have cause to feel an imminent risk of death or injury.
 For example, if a suspect threatens an officer with a gun, if possible the officer must first warn the suspect before shooting.
 The use of deadly force is unjustified when a suspect poses no immediate risk of death or harm to an officer and civilians.

 Navigating a claim in this situation can be extremely difficult, especially if you are grieving the loss of a loved one.
-Speak to a highly qualified lawyer at Koonz, McKenney, Johnson, DePaolis & Lightfoot, LLP who has experience handling wrongful police shooting cases.
+Speak to a highly qualified lawyer at Koonz McKenney Johnson & DePaolis LLP who has experience handling wrongful police shooting cases.
 We can help you recover compensation for wrongful death, medical bills, lost income, loss of support, and other damages.
-Call (202) 796-3291 today to reserve a time for a free case evaluation or visit our Washington, D.C. contact page for more information.
+Call (202) 659-5500 today to reserve a time for a free case evaluation or visit our Washington, D.C. contact page for more information.